Art therapy student drawing on paper.

 Tyler also connects you with critical field placements in the Philadelphia community, where you get to practice what you learn.
 You will complete fieldwork degree requirements during your senior year.
 Potential fieldwork locations include schools as well as community organizations.

-Thanks to the incredible facilities and the breadth of creative disciplines at the Tyler School of Art and Architecture, you get the chance to take studio classes in a variety of media and methods:
+Thanks to the exceptional facilities and the breadth of creative disciplines at the Tyler School of Art and Architecture, you get the chance to take studio art classes in a variety of media and methods:

 • Painting